Singlie

 Description

-ES6 implementation of the circular and linear singly linked list data structures with TypeScript support.
+TypeScript implementation of singly circular and linear linked list data-structures with comprehensive property-based test coverage

 Visit the contributing guidelines to learn more on how to translate this document into more languages.